 In the conclusion, Mulvey-Roberts discusses how “the Gothic arises out of conflict.”
 The examples of Gothic depictions of slavery, physical abuse, and war throughout the book all attest to the truth of this statement.

 Overall, Dangerous Bodies brings fresh blood to Gothic studies, reinvigorating it with new perspectives that enrich our understanding of it and help us to see what has always been there but perhaps hiding in the shadows, waiting to be illuminated.

 I highly recommend Dangerous Bodies and hope Mulvey-Roberts will write many more books on the Gothic.
 The book won the IGA Allan Lloyd Smith Memorial Prize in 2017, which only proves how frightfully good it is.

 In the United States, the book is available at Amazon.

-Tyler Tichelaar, PhD, is the author of King Arthur’s Children: A Study in Fiction and Tradition, The Gothic Wanderer: From Transgression to Redemption, The Children of Arthur novel series, and Haunted Marquette: Ghost Stories from the Queen City.
-Visit Tyler at www.ChildrenofArthur.com and www.GothicWanderer.com.
+Tyler Tichelaar, PhD, is the author of King Arthur’s Children: A Study in Fiction and Tradition, The Gothic Wanderer: From Transgression to Redemption, The Children of Arthur novel series, Haunted Marquette: Ghost Stories from the Queen City, and many other titles.
+Visit Tyler at www.GothicWanderer.com, www.ChildrenofArthur.com, and www.MarquetteFiction.com.